melloware/jintellitype/readme.md

 ## 1. Overview

-   JIntellitype is an API for interacting with Microsoft Intellitype keyboard commands as well as registering for Global Hotkeys in your application.
+   JIntellitype-Multiplatform is an API for interacting with Microsoft Intellitype keyboard commands as well as registering for Global Hotkeys in your application.
    The API is a Java JNI library that uses a DLL to do all the communication with Windows, and uses a dynamic library to do the communication with macOS.
    This library works on Windows and macOS.